Oppositional Defiant Disorder (ODD) in Children

 Developmental problems may cause ODD.
 Or the behaviors may be learned.

-she may also be unkind to others.
+also be unkind to others.

 A mental health expert often diagnoses ODD.